Chris Taylor Player Props: Dodgers vs. Brewers

 Chris Taylor At The Plate

-- Taylor has three doubles, a triple, six home runs and six walks while batting .207.
+- Taylor has three doubles, a triple, seven home runs and seven walks while batting .207.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.